Finna-code/MerchandisePortal/docs/SRS.md

 ### 2.5.
 Assumptions and Dependencies

 - A running PostgreSQL database instance is required.
-- Access to a Razorpay merchant account is necessary for payment processing.
+- Access to a merchant account with the selected payment provider is necessary for payment processing.
 - The application will be deployed to a hosting environment that supports Node.js.

 ---